 Anonymous Asks: Our next question concerns grandparent rights: My daughter’s husband died 2 months ago in a car accident.
 She’s made plans for two of their minor sons to live with her late husband’s family.
 They live abroad in different countries.
 I am very against the idea and feel its way too soon to make such a big decision.
 Ive offered to take temporary or permanent custody but she believes this was her husbands wishes.
 What can I do?

-Weinberger Divorce & Family Law Group Response: We are so sorry to hear about your family’s loss.
+Weinberger Divorce & Family Law Group, LLC Response: We are so sorry to hear about your family’s loss.
 As a grandparent, you may have some rights in this situation.
 In New Jersey, if at any time grandparents are denied visitation with their grandchildren (which would be the case if children moved abroad), grandparents have certain legal recourse, provided they can prove to a judge that the grandparent’s time is necessary to avoid harm to the child.
 If a grandparent and child had an especially close bond, for example, it could be the case that the child would be psychologically harmed by the sudden severing of this relationship.
 You can read more about grandparent rights here:

 There is also the concept of “kinship legal guardianship” where a relative (including a grandparent) can seek guardianship under certain circumstances.
 You can read more about it here: